a8m/djson/README.md

 - Motivation
-While searching for a JSON parser solution for my projects, that is faster than the standard library(zero reflection tests) and allocates less memory but is still safe(I didn't want the "unsafe" package in my production code, in order to reduce memory allocations);
+While searching for a JSON parser solution for my projects, that is faster than the standard library(zero reflection tests) and allocates less memory but is still safe(I didn't want the "unsafe" package in my production code, in order to reduce memory consumption);

 I found that almost all implemtations are just wrappers around the standard library and aren't fast enough for my needs;